ochiroma/www.gulpdigital.com/content/_index.md

                     <li class="col-md-4 list--block-blue">
                         <h3>Charity and <br class="">Not For Profit</h3>
                         <p>
                             We provide a range of digital services for charity and not for profit organisations.
-We offeri discounted rates and special fixed price services ensuring maximum value and return on investment. <br>
+We offer discounted rates and special fixed price services ensuring maximum value and return on investment. <br>
                             <a href="#" class="btn btn-primary">Find out more</a>
                         </p>
                     </li>